Generic Name: pegfilgrastim (PEG fil GRAS tim)

 Brand Name: Fulphila, Neulasta, Neulasta Onpro Kit, Udenyca

 What is Fulphila?

-Fulphila is a man-made form of a protein that stimulates the growth of white blood cells in your body.
-White blood cells help your body fight against infection.
+Fulphila is a form of a protein that stimulates the growth of white blood cells that help your body fight against infection.

 Fulphila may also be used for purposes not listed in this medication guide.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 Tell your doctor if you have ever had: